supAer0/vue-form-loader/README.md

 </script>
 ```

+### The loader class
-You need to create the css for button loader youself.
+You need to create the css for button loader yourself.
 When a form submits,
-the class `is-loading` will be added to the submit button (must be of type="submit").
+the class `is-loading` will be added to the submit button (must be of `type="submit").

+To change which class the directive adds/removes:, set `FormLoader.loadingClass` in your `app.js`

 ### Testing